-Student Health Services
+Student Health Services (SHS)

-Student health services are available for eligible students.
-There is a \$25/visit fee plus cost of medications.
-Students must log in to their electronic medical records @ https://cui.medicatconnect.com/ to complete a Health History Form prior to their first visit.
+Health services are available to eligible students.
+There is a \$25 visit fee plus the cost of medications.
+Students must log in to their electronic medical records @ https://cui.medicatconnect.com/ to complete a health history form prior to their first visit.